 During the process of creating a tighter, more energy efficient home, an increase in elevated indoor humidity presented itself.
 Older homes had been unknowingly designed and constructed with random gaps, which would allow for the release of warm, moist air and the replacement of cool, drier air.
 Newer construction methods do not allow for this natural air-to-air exchange, thus trapping any internally created humidity within the structure.
-Elevated amounts of humidity can cause condensation to form on cold surfaces.
+Elevated amounts of humidity created humidity within the structure.
 Sweaty, frosted or icy windows are all forms of condensation problems.
 Most assume that these are a problem with the window but, in fact, these are a symptom of excess humidity in the home.
 Condensation on your windows could be an indicator that other moisture problems could develop, including mold or mildew on cold exterior wall surfaces, peeling paint, wood rot and the failure of wall insulation.